 Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash, cash equivalents and accounts receivable.
 The Company maintains its cash and cash equivalents with high quality financial institutions with investment grade ratings.
 The Company markets its products and services in the United States and in foreign countries through its direct sales force.

-There were no single customers that accounted for 10% or more of the Company's revenues during the years ended July 31, 2009, 2010, 2011 and the three months ended October 31, 2010 and 2011 or total accounts receivable as of July 31, 2010, 2011 and October 31, 2011.
+There were no single customers that accounted for 10% or more of the Company's revenues during the years ended July 31, 2009, 2010, 2011 and the six months ended January 31, 2011 and 2012 or total accounts receivable as of July 31, 2010.
+The Company had one customer that accounted for 12% of total accounts receivable as of July 31, 2011.
+The Company had another customer that accounted for 11% of total accounts receivable as of January 31, 2012.